sajeetharan/SajeeWeb/blog/2017/09/2017-09-09-into-the-world-of-stackoverflow-tips-and-tricks/index.md

 ---
-title: "Into the world of stackoverflow - Tips and tricks"
+title: Into the world of stackoverflow - Tips and tricks
-utcDate: "2017-09-09"
+Date: '2017-09-09'
 categories:
-  - "angular"
+  - angular
-  - "tips"
+  - tips
-  - "vscode"
+  - vscode
 tags:
-  - "coding"
+  - coding
-  - "contribute"
+  - contribute
-  - "foss"
+  - foss
-  - "google"
+  - google
-  - "mentor"
+  - mentor
-  - "opensouce"
+  - opensouce
-  - "programmers"
+  - programmers
-  - "programming"
+  - programming
-  - "soready2help"
+  - soready2help
-  - "stackoverflow"
+  - stackoverflow
-coverImage: "so.jpg"
+coverImage: so.jpg
+utcDate: '2025-04-24T09:52:37.455Z'
 ---

 It's been so long since i wanted to write a blog on how to contribute on stackoverflow.
 Recently myself and one of my colleague had a small session on the same topic and i decided to share the experience in this post and this is a good opportunity to address some misconceptions about Stack Overflow.